Tendus/SomeUnityAddressableManager/README.md

 * Install CySharp's UniTask package: https://github.com/Cysharp/UniTask
   * SomeUnityAddressableManager's async functions are all built as UniTask functions as it's more Unity Garbage Collection-friendly compared to normal C# aysnc Tasks
+* Install this package: (install via Github URL: https://github.com/Tendus/SomeUnityAddressableManager.git)

+### Next Steps
+* Go over the Design Philosophy section for an extensive overview on why "Some Unity Addressable Manager" is setup the way it is.
+* If that's too daunting or you just need something to handle Addressables check out the "Simple Addressable Manager" section for how to set one of those up.
-* Install this package: (install via Github URL: https://github.com/Tendus/SomeUnityAddressableManager.git) It is recommended to also at least take a look at the provided Sample: "Simple Loading Sequence" (you can install via PackageManager) as it provides a very basic example of how the Full Init load sequence can be implemented
+* I'd also recommend at least taking a look at the provided Sample: "Simple Loading Sequence" (you can install via PackageManager) as it provides a very basic example of how the Full Init load sequence can be implemented.

 ## Design Philosophy
 ### Former Setup